-When we first moved into our home it was only two years old.
-We weren’t the original owners but by all intents and purposes it really was a “new home” and we figured that we wouldn’t have to worry about the issues that come with buying an older home such as costly repairs from systems reaching their end-of-life, aging, outdated finishes, and drafty doors and windows.
+When we first moved into our home, it was only two years old.
+While it wasn’t exactly new, it was still considered new.
+Because of this, we figured that we wouldn’t have to worry about the issues that come with buying an older home.
+Well, unfortunately, we were wrong.

-It didn’t take long for us to find serious faults in the quality of the construction of our home, and learn that openings such as doors and windows are inherently vulnerable to air penetration.
-Which means that during the winter, our furnace has to work harder to keep it warm.
+It didn’t take long for us to find serious faults in the quality of the construction and learn that openings such as doors and windows are often problem areas.
+This means that during the winter, our furnace has to work harder to keep it warm.
 Which boils down to one thing – increased energy costs.

 And I know we are not alone.
 Almost 2/3 of Americans live in a home that needs weatherization!
 It’s the nature of construction and a problem that we will continue to face as long as we insist on having openings in our buildings.

 Now at this point, one has a few options.
-You can replace your windows and doors.
-You can replace your siding and add insulation.
-Or you can just deal with it and turn up the heat.
+You can replace your windows and doors, replace your siding, and add insulation.
+Or you can deal with it and turn up the heat.
 But all of these are costly options, and not altogether foolproof.
 But you do have other options that are much more affordable and easier to implement.
 Keep reading to learn more about how to keep drafts out of your home this winter.

 HOW TO KEEP DRAFTS OUT OF YOUR HOME THIS WINTER